Jimmy Quillen: Retirement

 Quillen did decide to retire prior to the 1996 election and was succeeded by circuit court judge Bill Jenkins, a fellow Republican.

 Quillen holds the record for the longest unbroken tenure of a Tennessean within the U.S. House of Representatives.
 Only Reece had been elected to more terms in the House (18 terms to Quillen's 17), and only Kenneth McKellar had served in both chambers longer.

 After retiring, Quillen was inducted as an honorary member of the East Tennessee State University chapter of Tau Kappa Epsilon fraternity.

 Quillen died on November 2, 2003, and was buried at Oak Hill Cemetery in Kingsport.

 Quillen's estate was valued at approximately $17 million, with the majority going to schools in his district.
 King College, Milligan College, Carson-Newman College, and Tusculum College each received $250,000 for scholarships.
 East Tennessee State University received an estimated $14.6 million for two scholarship endowments, including one for students of James H. Quillen College of Medicine.

 The East Tennessee State University Charles C. Sherrod Library also maintains the "Quillen Congressional Office and Gallery" on the fourth floor of the building, serving as a memorabilia shrine with an exact size replica of longtime U.S. Congressional Representative James H. Quillen's former Washington, D.C., office within the U.S. House of Representatives.

+The Tennessee General Assembly designated U.S. Route 23 as "James H. Quillen Parkway" in 1989.
+During his tenure, Quillen worked to appropriate federal funds for upgrading the road to a four-lane controlled-access highway.